BeastonKing/oprec-ristek-webdev/README.md

-# Tugas Recruitment Web Development RISTEK
+# MiniSOS

+A minimalistic 'social media' where users can write, edit, delete, and see self or other's posts.

-This is a repository of RISTEK Web Development Recruitment Assignment.
+Initially, this was a repository of RISTEK Web Development Recruitment Assignment which then rebranded to MiniSOS.
 The deployed application can be found [here](https://beastonking-ristek-medsos.cyclic.app/).

 Note: Make sure to turn off any custom DNS settings.
 Sometimes the website cannot be opened if you set a certain DNS settings for some reason.
 (Cyclic is weird I know)